Learn More: Estate Tax Train Law in the Philippines)

 4. Accumulate the Expenses Incurred

-After the death of the decedent, there are some expenses incurred that should be deducted from the gross estate of the decedent.
+After the decedent’s death, there are some expenses incurred you should deduct that from the gross estate of the decedent.
 Make sure you read these updates about estate tax before solving any estate tax problem.
 Here are some ordinary expenses that you should know:

 - ELITE: Expenses, Losses, Indebtedness, Taxes, etc.

 - Standard Deductions